SolveStack/bootcamp-PY101-info/README.md

 Homework Assignments:
 [Solvestack Portal](https://portal.solvestack.com/course/view.php?id=2)

-Send me your email address, first and last name in DM on slack and I will make a student account for you.
+Send @ana tomboulian your email address, first and last name in DM on slack and I will make a student account for you.
 Once logged in, you should be able to click on PY101 - Intro to Python and click “Enrol me in this course”.
 I think “Enrol” is how they spell it in Britain.

 /# TODO: I will have to hunt down the Timezone and Language settings lol.